 The APC InRow Cooling line provides for hot-aisle/cold-aisle cooling layout with either an open architecture or with containment.
 With more control over air distribution through a shorter path between the hot air and the heat removal, this cooling method is efficient and predictable and can easily be implemented into existing data centers.
 The APC by Schneider Electric Uniflair Chilled Water InRow and the Uniflair Direct Expansion InRow cooling systems use intelligent controls to meet the load and improve predictability and efficiency.

 The APC Chilled Water InRow system closely couples the cooling with the heat source while intelligent controls actively adjust to match the load.
 Available in various configurations, these units are ideal for meeting the diverse requirements of medium to large data center.

 The APC Direct Expansion InRow system uses air, water, and glycol for cooling network closets, server rooms, and data centers.
 The InRow Direct Expansion family closely couples the cooling with the heat source and is available in air-cooled, self-contained and fluid cooled configurations.
 IT operators looking to improve efficiency or deploy higher density equipment will benefit from the modular design.

 Benefits of Hot-Aisle/Cold-Aisle Layout for Cooling

-- Cooling systems can be set to a higher supply temperature (thereby saving energy and increasing cooling capacity) and still supply the load with safe operating temperatures.
+- Cooling systems can be set to a higher supply temperature and still supply the load with safe operating temperatures.